CartoDB/dataservices-api/doc/API.md

 ## Geocoder API

 ### Overview
-The CartoDB Geocoder API allows you to geocode your data by converting your geospatial information into geometries in your map.
-This geocoding service can be used to programatically geocode datasets via the CartoDB SQL API.
-It is fed from Open Data  and it serves geometries for countries, provinces, states, cities, postal codes and IP addresses.
+The CartoDB Geocoder API allows you to geocode your data by converting your data into geometries in your map.
+This geocoding service can be used programatically to geocode datasets via the CartoDB SQL API.
+It is fed from _Open Data_ and it serves geometries for countries, provinces, states, cities, postal codes and IP addresses.

 ### Quickstart
 If you are using the set of APIs and libraries that CartoDB offers and you are handling your data with the SQL API, you can make your data visible in your maps by geocoding the dataset programatically.